-Most cable replacements let you watch popular channels for less than your current monthly contract.
-For example, we were spending $110 per month before we canceled DIRECTV.
+Most cable replacements let you watch popular channels for less.
+For example, we spent $110 per month before we canceled DIRECTV.
+Today, we pay less than half of that cost.

-Today, we spend less than half of that cost.
-If you want to cut the cord and still watch live TV channels, we found the best services to meet your needs.
+If you want to cut the cord and still watch live TV channels, this guide ranks the top services to meet your needs.

 Service | Cost | Free Trial | Locals (Y/N) | Streams | Profiles | DVR | Chs. |